Home / Career Guides / Contract Negotiator

 Step 3: Gain work experience

-Step 4: Attain additional education or certification
+Step 4: Go for more education or certification

-Step 5: Apply for positions
+Step 5: Apply for jobs

 How much do contract negotiators make?

 Several factors, including the level of education, years of experience, industry, and location, influence contract negotiators’ compensation.
 Those with specialized training or advanced degrees often command higher wages.
 Similarly, professionals with more years of experience typically earn more than those new to the profession.
-Industry is another major determinant, with some sectors offering bigger salaries due to the complexity and scope of contracts handled.
-Lastly, employers in certain regions may offer higher wages due to the cost of living, local economic conditions, and demand for negotiators.

 Highest paying industries

-• Management of Companies and Enterprises – $96,830
+• Management of Companies and Enterprises: $96,830

-• Federal Government – $94,720
+• Federal Government: $94,720

-• Computer and Electronic Product Manufacturing – $91,600
+• Computer and Electronic Product Manufacturing: $91,600

-• Insurance Carriers – $89,900
+• Insurance Carriers: $89,900

-• Wholesale Electronic Markets – $88,690
+• Wholesale Electronic Markets: $88,690

 Highest paying states

-• New Hampshire – $99,670
+• New Hampshire: $99,670

-• Delaware – $97,540
+• Delaware: $97,540

-• Connecticut – $95,830
+• Connecticut: $95,830

-• Massachusetts – $94,710
+• Massachusetts: $94,710

-• Alaska – $93,530
+• Alaska: $93,530

 Browse contract negotiator salary data by market